 Taking a more traditional approach, this monochrome bathroom features bathroom wallpaper (opens in new tab) and painted black panelling.

 17. Contrast a white scheme with a black floor

 Plain white walls and a black floor keeps this bathroom fresh and simple.

 Monochrome tile risers draw the eye into this small, pure white bathroom, adding a sense of space.

-Enter the dark side, where black gloss and leather are set against verdigris brassware.
+Dive into the deep end with a bold dark shade.
+Here, black gloss tiles and black painted walls are set against verdigris brassware.